tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 any of the requested services are available, capturing is started and all captured data is forwarded transparently to the client.
 See `Zvbi.Proxy`_ for details.

+The second call of Zvbi.Capture.Analog() in the example creates a local capture context.

 Zvbi.Capture.read_raw()
 -----------------------